jasperkatzban/portfolio-site/content/about/info.md

 ---
 # 👋 Hi there!

-## I'm a student at <a href="https://www.olin.edu" target="_blank" style="text-decoration: underline">Olin College</a>, where I'm exploring the intersection of design and software engineering to create sustainable, human-centered experiences.
+## I'm a student at [Olin College](https://www.olin.edu), where I'm exploring the intersection of design and software engineering to create sustainable, human-centered experiences.

 <br>